belaldaqqah/python-int/README.md

 # python intepreter

-This is an interpreter for a programming langauge that is very similar to Python
+This is an interpreter for a programming langauge that is very similar to Python.
+Below is some examples for how it works.

 > (+ 3 2)